raphaelsty/archive_raphaelsty.github.io/README.md

 #### Chantilly dashboard

-You can consult the [dashboard](http://creme-ml.com') which is updated in real time and know the performance of your models in live.
+You can consult my dashboard [here](http://159.89.191.92:8080) which is updated in real time.
+Chantilly allows me to visualize the performance of my models in live when sending new data.

 ![](static/dashboard.png)